-Final mentee participants will be selected based on their applications and how well they fulfill the required criteria.
+For each participating region, final mentee participants will be selected based on their applications and how well they fulfill the required criteria.
 The selection procedure considers three main aspects for each student: a track record of outstanding achievements in one or more STEMM fields, motivation, and passion.
-English language ability is also taken into consideration, as English is the language used in Global Talent Mentoring.
+Applicants must also demonstrate English proficiency.

 When applying, both mentees and mentors will be asked to list their preferred STEMM field(s).
 This will serve as one of the key factors for matching.
 Global Talent Mentoring is dedicated to matching each mentee with a mentor who has relevant knowledge about one or more of their fields of interest and will be able to provide the necessary support in their development.
 After matching, Global Talent Mentoring prepares both mentees and mentors for their participation with specialized briefings and training units tailored to the needs of making Global Talent Mentoring efficient and beneficial for mentees and mentors alike.

 Step 4: Mentoring

 The mentoring process is designed to encourage a long-term relationship between mentee and mentor (ideally over several years or more).
 Mentees are supported by mentors in their field(s) of interest, where they can formulate individual learning pathways, work on projects, and receive expert guidance from their own mentor, as well as Global Talent Mentoring’s international network.
 Mentees also benefit from the use of training materials that Global Talent Mentoring offers.
 These training units are designed to provide direction on more general topics such as goal-setting, learning pathways, and cross-cultural communication.
 Training units are also available for mentors.